HashNuke/ennio/README.md

   * extension list
 * What happens to Bcc emails?
 Are they sent the 2nd time or single copy?

+* RFC-822 says order for headers is important: "Return-Path", "Received", "Date",  "From",  "Subject",  "Sender", "To", "cc", etc

 ## RFCs